x-limitless-x/blakedrumm.com/_posts/2024-09-06-azure-container-apps-openweb-ui.markdown

 5. **Gather data from Storage Accounts**
    1. Search for **Storage accounts**, select the storage account we created **openwebuistorageaccount**.
    2. Expand **Security + networking** and select **Access keys**.
-   3. Click show on any of the 4 keys listed, **copy one** for us to use in the next step.
+   3. Click show on one of the 2 keys listed, **copy one** for us to use in the next step.

 6. **Link Azure Files to Container Apps Environment**
    1. Search for **Container Apps Environments**.